-r transaction er IFRS 2 Total fair value of consideration: 30.3 million common shares at US \$11.25 per common share (US \$340.9 million) \$ 421.3 Net assets acquired: Cash (US \$211.4 million) \$ 261.2 Intercompany loan settled the subsequent day of transaction close (US \$16.2 million) 20.0 Less: warrant liability (US \$74.5 million) (92.0) Less: Legato liabilities assumed (US \$2.8 million) (3.5) Total listing expense (US \$190.7 million) \$ 235.6
+Merger transaction under IFRS 2

+Total fair value of consideration:

+30.3 million common shares at US \$11.25 per common share (US \$340.9

+million) \$ 421.3

+Net assets acquired:

+Cash (US \$211.4 million) \$ 261.2

+Intercompany loan settled the subsequent day of transaction close

+(US \$16.2 million) 20.0

+Less: warrant liability (US \$74.5 million) (92.0)

+Less: Legato liabilities assumed (US \$2.8 million) (3.5)

+Total listing expense (US \$190.7 million) \$ 235.6

 The listing expense is presented in the consolidated statement of net income (loss).
 Following the consummation of the Merger on Closing, Legato was dissolved and its assets and liabilities were distributed to the Company.

-Concurrent with the execution of the Merger Agreement, the Company and Legato entered into subscription agreements with certain investors (the "PIPE Investors") pursuant to which the PIPE Investors agreed to purchase, and the Company and Legato agreed to issue to the PIPE Investors, an aggregate of 10,000,000 common shares of Legato common stock, for the purchase price of US\$10.00 per share and at an aggregate purchase price of US\$100.00 per shares for common shares pursuant to the PIPE investors agreed that an aggregate purchase price of immediately prior to the Merger.
+Concurrent with the execution of the Merger Agreement, the Company and Legato entered into subscription agreements with certain investors (the "PIPE Investors") pursuant to which the PIPE Investors agreed to purchase, and the Company and Legato agreed to issue to the PIPE Investors, an aggregate of 10,000,000 common shares of Legato common stock, for the purchase price of US\$10.00 per share and at an aggregate purchase price of US\$100.0 million (the "PIPE Investment") on closing.
+Those PIPE Investors that subscribed for Legato common stock exchanged their PIPE shares for common shares pursuant to the PIPE subscription agreements immediately prior to the Merger.
 After giving effect to such exchange 10,000,000 common shares of the Company were issued in the PIPE Investment.